 A note on FODMAP content lists.
 If you poke around on the internet a bit, you are going to see a great deal of contradiction.
 The science for determining FODMAP content is imperfect and analysis is ongoing.
 I defer to the Monash University as they have been doing this the longest and continue to revise their recommendations.
 You can purchase the book by Sue Shepherd, order their brochure, or purchase an interactive iPhone app to stay up to date (that’s what I use).
 Be aware however that the Monash Low-FODMAP diet is not paleo and will recommend lots of foods that I would not eat, including some grains and legumes.

-Disclaimer: I am not a medical care provider and this is not intended to diagnose or treat any medical condition, but provide general information ONLY.
+Disclaimer: This content is not intended to diagnose or treat any medical condition, but provide general information ONLY.
 You should discuss your unique medical needs with your own practitioner.